French philosophy: Philosophy of science

 Jean Cavaillès (1903–1944) was specialized in philosophy of science concerned with the axiomatic method, formalism, set theory and mathematical logic.

 Jules Vuillemin (1920–2001) introduced the concept of the philosophy of algebra and was specialized in philosophy of knowledge.

+Philosophical anthropology

+Marc Augé (1935–2023) was a French anthropologist who explored the philosophical potential of "non-places".
+For Augé a place is relational, historical, and concerned with identity and a space without those qualities in a non-place.
+Examples of non-places would be airports, gas stations, and shopping malls.

 Phenomenology

 Phenomenology can be defined as a way of philosophizing which involves descriptive explanations of phenomena as it is given to consciousness and how it is given to consciousness, which attempts to avoid imposed explanations.
 In France, phenomenology was seen as a radical Cartesianism which rejected substance dualism to better understand transcendental consciousness.
 It played a major role in existentialism and many postmodern philosophers' thought, such as Gilles Deleuze and Jacques Derrida, who actually began his career with a deep, critical study of Edmund Husserl.
 Phenomenology is still an important area of research in France today.

 Emmanuel Lévinas (1906–1995) was one of the first to introduce phenomenology to France, through his translation of Edmund Husserl’s Cartesian Meditations.
 Lévinas considered ethics primary in philosophy and once proclaimed that it precedes metaphysics and should be considered the first philosophy.
 He developed a moral philosophy based around notions of the other and the face which introduced ethics into phenomenology, which had been missing since the demise of Max Scheler.

 Maurice Merleau-Ponty (1908–1961) was concerned with the foundations of perception.
 His theory of the subject-body was produced as an alternative to René Descartes' Cogito and substance dualism.
 In contrast to the clear distinction between the mind and the external world, where the latter is but an extension of the former, the subject-body is an existential account of the pre-reflective subject, the subject's perception and the world as intricately intertwined.

 Paul Ricœur (1913–2005) was one of the first to introduce phenomenology to France.
 He was best known for combining phenomenological description with hermeneutics.
 He was awarded the Kyoto prize in arts and philosophy for having "revolutionized the methods of hermeneutic phenomenology, expanding the study of textual interpretation to include the broad yet concrete domains of mythology, biblical exegesis, psychoanalysis, theory of metaphor, and narrative theory.